 This module will cover a lot of ground!
 First, it will introduce you to the historical debates about sexuality that divided feminists in the 1970s and 80s, often referred to as “the feminist sex wars.”
 These debates had a lot to do with what types of sex different groups of feminists considered to be ethical and truly consensual.
 In this part of the module we will touch upon a number of contentious sexual issues, from pornography to BDSM.

-Finally, the most substantive part of the module – including the lecture and the assigned reading – will grapple with another sexual issue that raises complex issues around consent and sexual ethics and has recently divided queer theorists: bestiality, zoophilia, and zoosexuality.
+Finally, the fourth part of the module will grapple with another sexual issue that raises complex issues around consent and sexual ethics and has recently divided queer theorists: bestiality, zoophilia, and zoosexuality.
 Beyond the queer theory debates over whether such interspecies intimacies are queer, we will see that acts that fit the legal definition of bestiality (but that are exempt from bestiality law) are practiced systematically in industrial animal agriculture.
-This means that far from bestiality being a fringe sexuality impacting few people, it is an issue of concern for anyone who supports the meat and dairy industries.
-As we will also see in this part of the module, arguments around whether animals can consent or if they are sexually “innocent” and to be protected from sexual abuse resonate and intertwine with arguments about children’s sexuality, a topic we will turn to in the next module.
+This means that far from bestiality being a fringe sexuality impacting few people, it is an issue impacting most people who consume animal products.

 By the end of this module, you should be able to: